 Some supermarkets and health stores are removing brands that captured monkeys, keep them on chains and train them to harvest the coconuts so check your brand and think before buying a pot or product, is it an ethical brand?

 A jar or pot of coconut oil opened and applied with fingers, which then go back into the pot each time may become contaminated, so it is always best to use a sexual lubricant specifically designed for the job.

 The coconut oil in YES oil based applicators is certified organic and the lubricant is laboratory tested to ensure that it is free of micro-organisms.
+It is also ethically sourced like all the ingredients in YES products.
 They are for once only use, delivering the lubricant directly into the vagina without using your fingers.

 As with any oil based lubricant, coconut oil is not compatible with jelly, rubber or latex sex toys and latex condoms or dental dams as it will make them more likely to break, leaving you susceptible to pregnancy and sexually transmitted diseases.